mpdunne/omgene/README.md

 etc.
 ```

+Each GTF file should contain the coordinates of a *single gene*.
 OMGene is then run using:

 `python omgene.py -i path/to/gene_info_file.tdv -o output_folder`